Ulcerative colitis

 About ulcerative colitis

 Ulcerative colitis (UC) is an inflammation of part of the gastrointestinal (digestive) tract, usually beginning in the rectum (where faeces are stored) and colon (large intestine).
-It's one of the two main types of inflammatory bowel disease (the other is Crohn's).
+It's one of the two main types of inflammatory bowel disease (the other is Crohn's disease).
 UC tends to start in young people and can lead to diarrhoea, stomach cramping and other symptoms.

 Need to know